CafeOps/ram-bot/README.md

 ### Disclaimer

-it crashes sometimes because scraperapi times out. added a retry loop so it should be fine. if it breaks, god bless.
+if it breaks, god bless.

 do not use selenium unless you want to get IP banned